Laura van der Heijden (handballer)

-Laura van der Heijden (born 27 June 1990) is a Dutch handball player for Chambray Touraine Handball in France and the Dutch national team.
+Laura van der Heijden (born 27 June 1990) is a Dutch handball player for Chambray Touraine Handball in France and formerly the Dutch national team.

+She was a part the Netherlands team that won the 2019 World Women's Handball Championship; the first title in the country's history.

+Career

+Club

 Laura van der Heijden started playing handball at the age of six, first at LHV Leusden in The Netherlands.
 She later played for Venus Nieuwegein and VOC Amsterdam, with whom she won the 2010 Dutch Championship and 2010 Dutch Cup.

-From 2006 to 2010 she also ran for the Dutch HandbalAcademie.
+From 2006 to 2010 she also played for the Dutch HandbalAcademie.